 Overview

-Ethernet laptop applications, smart contracts, and most of the larger crypto ecosystems of crypto for beginners are powered by Ethereum, including DeFi and NFTs.
+Laptop applications, smart contracts, and most of the larger crypto ecosystems for beginners are powered by Ethereum, including DeFi and NFTs.

 Why it’s beginner-friendly